Points of Pride

 La Florida: The Interactive Digital Archives of the Americas

-This innovative project brings early Florida's diverse population to life through short videos, interactive maps and a searchable population database housed at the USF St. Petersburg campus.
-Led by Professor J. Michael Francis, it weaves together in fascinating detail the lives and critical events of America’s earliest beginnings – such as the founding of the first permanent European settlement in the continental U.S. at St. Augustine in 1565; the original St. Patrick’s day celebration that was discovered through this project to have taken place in Florida in 1601; and the first free black settlement anywhere in the colonies at Fort Mose in 1738.
+This award-winning, innovative project brings early Florida's diverse population to life through short videos, interactive maps and a searchable population database.
+Led by Professor J. Michael Francis, it weaves together the lives and critical events of America’s earliest beginnings – such as the founding of the first permanent European settlement in the continental U.S. at St. Augustine in 1565; the original St. Patrick’s day celebration, which was discovered through this project to have taken place in Florida in 1601; and the first free black settlement anywhere in the colonies at Fort Mose in 1738.

 Hands-on learning

 We believe in the value of experiential learning, which gives students a broader view of the world and a deeper appreciation for their community.
-We have launched several initiatives aimed at giving students valuable hands-on experience.
+We have launched several initiatives and opened facilities aimed at giving students valuable hands-on experience.

 Merrill Lynch Wealth Management Center

 In 2018, the Bank of America Charitable Foundation gave a $500,000 grant that established the Merrill Lynch Wealth Management Center in the Kate Tiedemann School of Business and Finance.
-Since then, the venue and its faculty are giving college students the tools and ability to manage stock investments while spearheading initiatives that advance financial literacy in the community.
+Since then, the venue and its faculty have given college students the tools and ability to manage stock investments while spearheading initiatives that advance financial literacy in the community.

-For the past five U.S. presidential campaigns, students have had the opportunity to participate in a 10-day internship that offers a hands-on look at how a presidential primary campaign is run.
-Organized by Political Science Professor Judithanne Scourfield McLauchlan, students travel to New Hampshire before the state’s primary election, where they perform tasks such as canvassing and phone banking for one of the presidential hopefuls.
+For the past six U.S. presidential campaigns, students have had the opportunity to participate in a 10-day internship that offers a hands-on look at how a presidential primary campaign is run.
+Organized by Political Science Professor Judithanne Scourfield McLauchlan, students travel to New Hampshire or South Carolina before the state’s primary election, where they perform tasks such as canvassing and phone banking for one of the presidential hopefuls.

 Community-focused

 Our commitment to serve reaches beyond our campus.
-Our students, faculty and staff are deeply embedded in our community, committed to working with our partners to tackle complex problems that improves our region.
+Students, faculty and staff are deeply embedded in our community, committed to working with partners to further learning and knowledge.

 Sustainably-minded

-At USF’s St. Petersburg campus, we believe in being good stewards of the earth’s precious resources.
+At USF St. Petersburg, we believe in being good stewards of the environment.
 Care for our natural environment and sustainability is a large part of the campus culture and identity.

 The Warehouse Laboratory, which houses biology, chemistry and physics labs, received LEED Platinum certification from the U.S. Green Building Council.
 Platinum is the highest and hardest certification to earn from the most widely used green building rating system in the world.
-Only about 10 to 15 percent of buildings worldwide have earned this pinnacle of distinctions in sustainable design and construction.
 The Warehouse Laboratory is the first USF building to receive this recognition.
+USF St. Petersburg has 6 LEED certified buildings.

 Fresh and Local Greenhouse Project

-Funded by a $25,000 grant from the Ford Motor Company Fund, the campus is working with community partners to establish a greenhouse that could help address food insecurity in South St. Pete, where access to affordable and nutritious food is limited.
-The greenhouse is estimated to produce up to 150 pounds of fresh vegetables for the community each month, and this initiative will engage around 30 college and high school students in agriculture and business development skills each semester.
+Funded by a $25,000 grant from the Ford Motor Company Fund, the campus worked with the St. Pete Youth Farm to establish a greenhouse to help address food insecurity in South St. Pete, where access to affordable and nutritious food is limited.
+The greenhouse produces up to 150 pounds of fresh vegetables for the community each month, and engages college and high school students in agriculture and business development skills each semester.

 A 100 kW solar array and a 200kW Tesla battery storage system was installed in partnership with Duke Energy on top of the campus’ 5th Avenue Parking Facility.
 Solar energy that is not used by the garage for lights, elevators and electric-vehicle charging stations is stored in battery systems or put onto the electric grid for immediate use.